fatfisz/grunt-react-renderize/README.md

 ## The "react_renderize" task

 ### Overview
+This plugin allows you to render a React component from file into Grunt config or a file.

+#### Rendering to a config value
-This plugin allows you to render a React component from file into Grunt config.
-This value can be then used with a template engine of your choosing, that allows providing data to templates through the config.
+Rendered value can be used with any template engine that allows providing data to templates through the config.
 For example let's assume you have a React module:

 ```js
 var React = require('react');